pipari/ISI/README.md

 # Intergenerational Solidarity Index

-All relevant data should be in the [/Index2019](https://github.com/pipari/ISI/tree/master/Index2019) folder including the two published papers.
+All data for the index should be in the [/Index2019](https://github.com/pipari/ISI/tree/master/Index2019) folder.
+Journal Articles are in the journal articles folder.
 The methods in these are now, however, outdated.
 The other files are for creating graphs and figures currently hosted on the [Good Ancestor](https://romankrznaric.com/good-ancestor/intergenerational-solidarity-index) website.

 If you notice something weird, you can submit an issue [here](https://github.com/pipari/ISI/issues).